aws-samples/aws-online-data-migration-workshop/module1/README.md

 -----------

-In this module you deployed your base VPC, subnets, security groups, Amazon EC2 instances and the SSH key that that you will use for the remainder of the workshop.
+In this module you deployed your base VPC, subnets, security groups, Amazon EC2 compute instances and the SSH key that that you will use for the remainder of the workshop.